obizii/obizii/README.md

 ### Hello!
 My name is Chris. 👋

 - 🔭 I’m currently working on a consulting website
-- 🌱 I’m currently learning AWS
+- 🌱 I’m currently learning AWS and Azure
 - 👯 I’m looking to collaborate on infrastructure automation
 - 🤔 I’m looking for help with cloud infrastructure and terraform
 - 💬 Ask me about anything!